 Is SIEM Right For Your Enterprise?

-In the earliest days of SIEM only large enterprises adopted that kind of solution; SIEM is labor intensive, requiring dedicated cybersecurity talent to manage.
-Now, with the innovations in managed security services providers and the de-emphasis on compliance in favor of threat management has allowed small-to-medium-sized businesses to enjoy the detection and threat intelligence of SIEM.
+In the earliest days of SIEM, only large enterprises adopted that kind of solution; SIEM is labor-intensive, requiring dedicated cybersecurity talent to manage.
+Now, the innovations in managed security services providers and the de-emphasis on compliance in favor of threat management have allowed small-to-medium-sized businesses to enjoy the detection and threat intelligence of SIEM.

 If you’d like to learn more about how SIEM capabilities can benefit your enterprise, you should check out the Beginners Guide to SIEM, a free resource from AlienVault.

 - The Best Cybersecurity Certification Courses on Udemy to Consider - May 19, 2022

 - More Expert Commentary and Coverage of the GetHealth Exposure - September 14, 2021

 - GetHealth Platform Misconfiguration Exposes 61 Million Fitness-Tracking Records - September 13, 2021